Google Simula: Synthetic Training Data Without Real Data

 Why Specialised AI Was Stuck

-Simula offers a different path: build the data on purpose.
+Simula offers a different path: build the data on purpose rather than trying to scavenge it.

 Implications For Solo Operators